jrasmusson/ios-professional-course/Bankey/14-Error-Handling/README.md

 - Deterministic
 - Not flakey
-- Can be run reliable
+- Can be run reliably
 - And is fast

 That's kind of what a unit test is.
 Something fast, that doesn't rely on external dependencies.
 And can be run over-and-over again and never fail.